EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![select](datahub-share-04.png)

-By clicking on the share itself it is possible to edit additional attributes of the share like the description and the possibility to publish it as Open Data trough one of the supported handle service.
+By clicking on the share itself, it is possible to edit additional attributes of the share like the description and the possibility to publish it as Open Data trough one of the supported handle service.